MrSoderman/Tiny-6502-Assembler-Disassembler/README.md

 ## Known Issues

-- Multiple `* = $xxxx` directives are not supported yet; only the first base address is respected.
-Using multiple base address resets may cause incorrect assembly or disassembly.
+- Multiple * = $xxxx directives are currently unsupported; only the first base address directive is applied.
+Using multiple base address resets may result in incorrect assembly or disassembly.

+- Labels placed in the middle of instructions are not correctly parsed, leading to incorrect operand address resolution.

 ## Screenshot